-Will I have to pay extra tax if I receive money for fostering?
+Will I have to pay tax if I receive money for fostering?

-Foster carers in the UK do not pay tax on their income from fostering up to a fixed tax exemption of £10,000, additional tax exemptions can be claimed at a rate of £200 per week (for under 11's) or £250 per week (for over 11's).
+Foster carers in the UK do not pay tax on the first £10,000 of their fostering income.
+There are additional tax exemptions of £200 per week (for under 11s) or £250 per week (for over 11s).

 Who can I use as a referee?

-I have a conviction.
-Will that prevent me from becoming a Caldecott Foster Carer?
+I have a criminal conviction.
+Will that prevent me from becoming a Caldecott foster carer?

 Does the assessment include a medical?